 Keep your gas tank as full as possible at all times.

-Read and take action on Federal Emergency Management Agency's (FEMA) online publication Are You Ready?
+Read and take action on the Federal Emergency Management Agency's (FEMA) online publication Are You Ready?

 Disastrous events in the U.S. and around the world provide all the proof we need; it is prudent for you and your family to make provisions beyond FEMA's recommended Basic Disaster Supply Kit.